ankane/pghero/README.md

 - use `pg_stat_statements` extension for more detailed insights
 - more detailed explanations on dashboard

+Know a bit about PostgreSQL?
+[Suggestions](https://github.com/ankane/pghero/issues) are greatly appreciated.

 ## Thanks

 Thanks to [Heroku](https://blog.heroku.com/archives/2013/5/10/more_insight_into_your_database_with_pgextras) for the initial queries and [Bootswatch](https://github.com/thomaspark/bootswatch) for the theme.